Looking Closely at the Growth Curve for Micron Technology Inc. (MU)

 Citigroup gave a rating of “Buy” to MU, setting the target price at $100 in the report published on January 05th of the current year.

-During the last 5 trading sessions, MU rose by +1.21%, which changed the moving average for the period of 200-days by +76.79% in comparison to the 20-day moving average, which settled at $77.49.
-In addition, Micron Technology Inc. saw 9.44% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, MU fell by -4.87%, which changed the moving average for the period of 200-days by +68.58% in comparison to the 20-day moving average, which settled at $79.45.
+In addition, Micron Technology Inc. saw 4.11% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading